mzfr/takeover/Readme.md

 yeah I know that I can write a one liner combined with tools like nuclei or subjack but I kind don't want to :)

+__Why not use subjack?__

+I don't know why but I've had issue in installing subjack on digital ocean VPN.
+Whenever I try to pull it using `go get` it just hangs there.
+Also I am not sure if its under active development cause I noticed there are loads of pending issues and Pull requests.

 __Can I use different Providers list?__

 Currently no, but I plan to add this feature so like you can use file from subjack or if you make your own.